mostman/Slackbuilds/chromium/README.md

 * Download the chromium.Slackbuild file to build directory.

 Some last notes.
-Make sure you have at least 15-20 GB free space on your memory card, drive or USBstick (Or where ever you store the source code and tmp folder) and at least 1 GB swap space.
+Make sure you have at least 20-50 GB free space on your memory card, drive or USBstick (Or where ever you store the source code and tmp folder) and at least 1 GB swap space.
-Recommended to set "gpu_mem" to 32 or 64 and then run system in runlevel 3 when compiling.
+Recommended to set "gpu_mem" to 8 or 16 and then run system in runlevel 3 when compiling.
-I´am sorry to say, that estimated compiling time will be at least thirty six hours if not even more.
+I´am sorry to say, that estimated compiling time will be at least sixty hours on a RPI 5 and about 144 hours on a RPI 4 if not even more.